Icefields Parkway Guide Last updated: September 3rd, 2022

 (Located 234km from Banff or 54km from Jasper)

 While there are a number of hiking trails in the area, the most popular thing to do is to walk as far as the waterfall and just admire it for as long as you want.
 It’s extremely popular with photographers as it features a little island just before the waterfalls, creating a fork in the river that meets back up before tumbling over the fall.
 Although more spectacular in the summer, it’s also beautiful in the winter.

 (Located 257km from Banff or 32km from Jasper)

 Another extremely popular spot with photographers and tourists, this is not only a beautiful waterfall but also a small canyon that cuts through the valley.
 With sunlight, the water is bright turquoise, resembling that of a tropical beach.
 In the winter, it looks totally different as it’s covered in snow, but still very much worth the stop.

 Scenic Stops along the Icefields Parkway

 If you’re up for camping, there are plenty of options for Icefields Parkway camping.
 Keep in mind though that they fill up very fast.
 You’ll want to book months in advance, especially if you’re visiting in the summer.
-There’s also a couple of Icefields Parkway hotels, including Sunwapta Falls Rocky Mountain Resort and the Glacier View Inn (aka: Columbia Icefield hotel).
-If you’re looking to be in a town with more things to do, you’ll want to stay in Jasper or Banff, with our favorite place located on the Icefields Parkway just 10-minutes from Jasper.
+There’s also a couple of Icefields Parkway hotels, including Sunwapta Falls Rocky Mountain Resort and the Glacier View Inn, which is also known as the Columbia Icefield hotel.
+If you’re looking to be in a town with more things to do, you’ll want to stay in Jasper or Banff.
+Our favourite place near Jasper is located on the Icefields Parkway just 10-minutes from Jasper.
 It’s called Becker’s Chalets.